-The patient, by definition, is incapacitated, which leaves, in most cases and short of going to court, the doctor and the family as decision makers.
+The patient, by definition, is incapacitated, so that leaves, in most cases and short of going to court, the doctor and the family.
 The current system in Illinois and many other states effectively assigns treatment decisions, if the patient assents, to doctors.
-Relatives do better than both chance and doctors in predicting patient preferences.
-Because the patient's wishes should remain the gold standard even if the patient loses the ability to make decisions for himself, relatives rather than doctors should be in charge.
-Consulting relatives is obviously much less burdensome than going to court, but experience outside the mental-health context demonstrates that reducing this cost of capacity testing may not be sufficient to induce doctors to assess capacity more routinely.
+Relatives do better than chance and better than doctors in predicting patient preferences.
+Because the patient's wishes should remain the gold standard even if the patient loses the ability to make decisions for himself, relatives rather than doctors should call the shots.
+Consulting relatives is obviously much less burdensome than going to court, but experience outside the mental health context demonstrates that reducing this cost of capacity testing may not be sufficient to induce doctors more routinely to assess capacity.